grafana/pyroscope/cypress/README.md

 Therefore we decided to update snapshots via a docker container, which is the same container that runs in ci.
 That way we have a consistent experience.

 If we ever update the docker image (`cypress/included:8.4.1` at the time of this writing).
 We need to update in 2 places (`scripts/cypress-screenshots.sh` and in `.github/workflows/cypress-tests.yml`)

+## Debugging visual tests
+These can be very painful.
+We recommend recording videos (it's enabled by default), they help understand what's going on.

+Feel free to add any tips as you learn about them.

 ## References
 https://www.thisdot.co/blog/how-to-set-up-screenshot-comparison-testing-with-cypress-inside-an-nx